 She explained that, in response to my first question, Jason may have been distinguishing between getting to know vengeful beings and reasoning with them.
 You can summon them and feel them and watch your emotional reaction to them.
 However, you can’t talk to them and reason with them because they are primal beings that trigger the primal part of your brain.
 You can trigger that mechanism in your brain to see what anxiety feels like, but in order to understand what you’re anxious about, you need a different part of your brain.
 The vengeful beings trigger that primal part of your brain so they’re not introspective, but you can get a sense of what they are.

-Her explanation was helpful, but it did not excuse either Jason’s failure to clarify his teaching or his offensive response.
+Her explanation was helpful, but it did not excuse either Jason’s failure to clarify his teaching or his offensive response to my question.

 An Alternative Perspective: